jeremyckahn/chitchatter/README.md

 - Ephemeral
   - Message content is never persisted to disk on either the client or server
 - Decentralized
   - **No API server required**.
-Chitchatter works completely without an API server - all that's required for basic functionality is availability of GitHub for static assets, and public WebTorrent and STUN/TURN relay servers for establishing peer-to-peer communication.
+Chitchatter works completely without an API server - all that's required for basic functionality is availability of GitHub for static assets, and public WebTorrent and TURN relay servers for establishing peer-to-peer communication.
 An optional API server is available to provide enhanced connectivity features, but users can always choose to use Chitchatter without it.
 - Embeddable
 - [Self-hostable](#self-hosting)